raghad-wael/emotion-detection-app/README.md

 3. Click the Start button to begin streaming video from your webcam and detecting emotions.

-4. Click the Stop button to stop the video feed.
+4. Click the Stop button to stop the video feed .